prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

         path: /alertmanager
 ```

-Lastly the `Prometheus` and `Alertmanager` objects need to be created with the `externalUrl` they are going to be browsed to.
+Finally, the Prometheus and `Alertmanager` objects must be created, specifying the `externalUrl` at which they will be found.

 ```yaml
 apiVersion: monitoring.coreos.com/v1